Susan Huganir Magsamen: Career

 In April, 2019 Magsamen collaborated with Google executive Ivy Ross, Christian Grosen and Suchi Reddy to promote awareness of neuroaesthetics through an exhibit at the Salone del Mobile in Milan.
 A Space for Being explored the physiological effects of spatial design by combining science with art and wellness.
 Using digital wristbands, it tracked visitors’ responses to three rooms whose furniture, lighting, artwork, music, scent and materials were designed to elicit different moods and sensory experiences.
 Other initiatives based on Impact Thinking include a 2019 partnership with Drexel University exploring the use of virtual reality in creative art therapies to promote mental health, and another partnership with Johns Hopkins’ Kennedy Krieger Institute to use neuroaesthetics to create multi-sensory pediatric care rooms tailored to individual patients.
 Magsamen has said that one of her future goals is to help “health care professionals see the value in covering the costs of prescribing arts as medicine.
 We can change the world if we get folks to see that arts are as important as exercise.”

 Magsamen holds a faculty position in the Department of Neurology at Johns Hopkins and directs Interdisciplinary Partnerships at the Johns Hopkins School of Medicine Brain Science Institute In 2019 she became the co-director of the NeuroArts Blueprint, a partnership between the IAM Lab, the Johns Hopkins School of Medicine and the Aspen Institute that aims to demonstrate how the scientific study of art can inform human health and wellbeing.

 Magsamen is also the creator of two former learning-based companies that encouraged creativity and hands-on skills in young children: Curiosity Kits (founded in 1988 and discontinued in the 1990s) and Curiosityville (founded in 2012 and retired in the late 2010s) She has argued that “we will not be able to solve big issues in society without playing in the sand and exploring, creating and experimenting.”

 Books

 Public engagement

-Magsamen has appeared on The Marc Steiner Show, and given interviews to Forbes, Financial Times, The Washington Post, The Baltimore Sun, and the BBC, among others.
-She has also been a speaker at the Brookings Institution, the Centre for Conscious Design, and the Society for Neuroscience.
+Magsamen has appeared on The Marc Steiner Show, TED ReThinking with Adam Grant, Science Friday, Universe of Art, and BrainStorm.
+She has given interviews to Forbes, Financial Times, The Washington Post, The Baltimore Sun, and the BBC, among others.
+She has also been a speaker at the Brookings Institution, the Centre for Conscious Design, the Society for Neuroscience, the BrainMind Summit, and the Commonwealth Club of World Affairs.